Cleetwood Cove Trail in Crater Lake

-Crater Lake fills the volcanic caldera that opened up after the massive eruption of Mount Mazama, once one of the tallest peaks in the Cascade Mountains.
-Despite the drama of its creation, involving explosive lava and far-reaching clouds of ash, Crater Lake today is a tranquil escape.
-The deep blue of the lake stands in contrast to the pale rocky slopes and green forest that surround it.
+Crater Lake fills the volcanic caldera that opened up after the eruption of Mount Mazama, once one of the tallest peaks in the Cascade Mountains.
+Despite the drama of its creation, Crater Lake today is a tranquil escape.
+Pale rocky slopes and a high desert forest surround the sapphire blue water.
 Birds call from the branches of lodgepole pines while golden-mantled ground squirrels scurry over the roots.
-A road circles Crater Lake National Park that will take you to many viewpoints and hiking trails, but only the Cleetwood Cove Trail will bring you down to the shores of Crater Lake and its crystal blue water.
-Whether you are taking a boat ride, going for a swim, or just want to see the lake up close, here is everything you need to know about hiking the Cleetwood Cove Trail.
+The road around Crater Lake National Park will take you to many viewpoints and hiking trails, but only the Cleetwood Cove Trail will bring you down to the water.
+Whether you’re taking a boat ride, going for a swim, or just want to see the lake up close, here’s everything you need to know about hiking the Cleetwood Cove Trail.

 Know before you go

-To visit Crater Lake National Park, you need an entrance pass.
-You can buy one on-site for $30, which is good for 7 days.
-Credit cards and digital payment methods are accepted but cash is not.
-You can also enter using the America the Beautiful Pass ($80/year) or the park-specific Crater Lake annual pass ($55/year).
+• You need an entrance pass to visit Crater Lake National Park.
+It’s $30, and good for 7 days.
+You can also use the America the Beautiful Pass ($80/year) or the park-specific Crater Lake annual pass ($55/year).

-Dogs can visit Crater Lake National Park but are not allowed on the Cleetwood Cove Trail.
-It is not safe to leave them in the car.
-If you want to hike with your dog, try out the Rim Village Promenade, Lady of the Woods, Godfrey Glen, Annie Spur Trail, Grayback Drive, or Pacific Crest Trail.
-The rules for dogs in the park are detailed and specific.
-I’d suggest reading up on it here before visiting with your dog.
+• Dogs can visit Crater Lake National Park but aren’t allowed on the Cleetwood Cove Trail.
+It’s not safe to leave them in the car.
+If you have a dog, try out the Rim Village Promenade, Lady of the Woods, Godfrey Glen, Annie Spur Trail, Grayback Drive, or Pacific Crest Trail.

-There are restrooms at the park entrance, the Cleetwood Cove parking lot, and the lakeshore.
+• Restrooms are at the park entrance, the Cleetwood Cove parking lot, and the lakeshore.

 You can wade and swim in Crater Lake within 100 yards of Cleetwood Cove.
-Bathing suits are okay but do not bring anything else into the lake.
-Goggles, snorkels, wet suits, flotation devices, and boats are not allowed.
+Bathing suits are okay, but do not bring anything else into the lake.
+Goggles, snorkels, wet suits, flotation devices, and boats aren’t allowed.
 The water is cold.
-Expect the temperature to be around 57 degrees F (14 C) in the summer.
+Expect the temperature to be around 57°F (14°C) in the summer.

 Fishing is allowed at Cleetwood Cove as long as you use an artificial lure.
 You don’t need a permit to fish.
 Read more about fishing regulations from the National Park Service here.